 Healthcare and higher education, for example, were among the highest-impacted industries in the study.
 Both are regulated and complex industries, and both are less mature in their ability to leverage data and analytics compared to other industries.
 Broadly speaking, they have not invested in analytics and business intelligence like other industries, and many have been caught off guard.

-All industries have been significantly impacted for similar reasons—they are unable to leverage data successfully given their lack of progress on analytics and the unprecedented nature of the current climate.
+All industries have been significantly impacted for similar reasons—they are unable to leverage data successfully, given their lack of progress on analytics and the unprecedented nature of the current climate.
 In fact, 67% of companies have sustained some loss of revenue or have lost customers because of the pandemic.

-But even as the number of organizations increasing their analytics spend dropped between March and February, 40% continue to increase their budgets for business intelligence and analytics.
+But even as the number of organizations increasing their analytics spending dropped between March and February, 40% continue to increase their budgets for business intelligence and analytics.
 The number of companies who will maintain their current investments has also increased to nearly 47%, indicating that companies are still prioritizing analytics, even as they pull investments in other critical business areas.

 Even amidst the crisis, companies see business opportunities.
 They must shift their business practices, however, to respond to the changing climate and maintain their teams’ capabilities to take on new challenges.
 The last 30 days of survey results indicate companies are doing just that.